-New guidance urges improved reporting of important outcomes for patients in trials publicationsFebruary 28th, 2013 in Other
+New guidance urges improved reporting of important outcomes for patients in trials publicationsFebruary 28, 2013 in Medicine & Health / Other

 Clinical trials provide us with the best evidence to guide patient treatment and inform health policy.
 Yet, crucial information, on outcomes reported directly by patients such as their quality of life, is often left out of clinical trial publications, according to international researchers.